 Having a child is one of the biggest decisions you will ever make in your life, from every point of view, including financially.
 Child-rearing costs are extremely high, and they're only increasing.
 Between all the costs the early years bring and the massive expense of childcare, having a child (or more) can be prohibitively expensive.
 A child-rearing calculator like the one from Bankrate shows you how much you're looking at spending on raising a child and it can give you an idea of whether or not you can afford a child now, or ever, or if you can have more children on the income you currently have.

 6. Pension calculator

-We should all keep in mind that there will come a time when we won't be able to earn an income anymore, and in that case, we'll be relying on our pension.
-The time to think about and calculate your pension is now, and the easiest way to figure out what's going to happen come retirement time is to use finance calculators.
-A pension calculator like the one you can access from The Telegraph can figure out how your finances will fare in your twilight years.
+We should all keep in mind that there will come a time when we won't be able to earn an income anymore, and after our retirement, we'll be relying on our pension.
+The time to think about and calculate your pension is now, and the easiest way to work out what's going to happen come retirement time is to use finance calculators.
+A pension calculator like the one you can access from The Telegraph’s site can help you to work out how your finances will fare in your retirement years.

 As you can see, personal finance calculators can be extremely helpful if you are having issues managing your personal finances.
 Anything from budgeting to child-rearing to figuring our mortgages and pensions can be simplified and managed with the help of a calculator that can help you figure out how much you can afford, and how to organise your finances.

 If you enjoyed reading this, you might also like: